History of the University of Chicago: Arts at Chicago

-Although the University of Chicago is better known for its academic and scientific achievements, its students and faculty have also made significant contributions to the arts.
+Although the University of Chicago is better known for its academic and scientific achievements, its students and faculty have also made contributions to the arts.
 In 1955, the University of Chicago became the birthplace of improvisational comedy with the formation of the undergraduate comedy troupe, the Compass Players.
-In 1959, alumnus Paul Sills, who many consider the father of improvisational theater, founded The Second City along with Bernard Sahlins, also a graduate of the University.
-Since its founding, The Second City Theater has inspired other comedy troupes such as Saturday Night Live, as well as serving as an incubator for artists such as Alan Arkin, Mike Nichols, Harold Ramis, Bill Murray, Mike Myers, Stephen Colbert, Tina Fey, Jack McBrayer, and Steve Carell.
+In 1959, alumnus Paul Sills, who many consider the father of improvisational theater, founded The Second City along with Bernard Sahlins, also a graduate of the university.
+Since its founding, The Second City Theater has inspired other comedy troupes such as Saturday Night Live, as well as serving as a starting point for artists such as Alan Arkin, Mike Nichols, Harold Ramis, Bill Murray, Mike Myers, Stephen Colbert, Tina Fey, Jack McBrayer, and Steve Carell.

-In 1964, Professor Ralph Shapey founded the University of Chicago Contemporary Chamber Players, one of the oldest and most successful professional new music groups in the nation.
+In 1964, Professor Ralph Shapey founded the University of Chicago Contemporary Chamber Players, one of the oldest professional new music groups in the nation.
 The Contemporary Chamber Players, also known as "contempo", has given over eighty world premieres of established and emerging composers.

 While teaching on the Committee on Social Thought, Professor Saul Bellow wrote several best-selling novels, including Herzog in 1964 and Humboldt's Gift in 1975, for which he was awarded the 1976 Pulitzer Prize for Fiction and Nobel Prize in Literature.

 The University of Chicago also founded the Renaissance Society in 1915, which is devoted to the exhibition of contemporary art.
 The Society's 1934 exhibition of Alexander Calder's "mobiles" and its 1936 survey of paintings and drawings by Fernand Léger were the first solo exhibitions of these artists in the United States.

 The Smart Museum was established in 1974 in association with the University of Chicago's Art History department.
 It was endowed by David A. Smart and his brother Alfred Smart.
 In 1983, the museum became a separate unit of the university devoted to serving the entire community, including educational outreach activities in local public schools.
-In 2000 it completed a $2 million renovation.
+In 2000, it completed a $2 million renovation.